Geeoon/DNS-Tunnel-Keylogger/README.md

 # Server
 ## Listens on UDP port 53 for DNS packets
 Looks for A record and CNAME record requests.
 Once an A record has been received, the rest of the data from the client should be CNAME record requests.
+Use the `-p` flag to specify a port to listen on.

 # Client
 ## Linux